state-spaces/s4/README.md

 To use the original version with the full 35 classes, pass in `dataset.all_classes=true`

+### Optimizer Hyperparameters

+One notable difference in this codebase is that some S4 parameters use different optimizer hyperparameters.
+In particular, the SSM kernel is particularly sensitive to the A, B, and dt parameters, so the optimizer settings for these parameters are usually fixed to learning rate 0.001 and weight decay 0.

+Our logic for setting these parameters can be found in the `OptimModule` class under `src/models/sequence/ss/kernel.py` and the corresponding optimizer hook in `SequenceLightningModule.configure_optimizers` under `train.py`.

 ## Training

 The core training infrastructure of this repository is based on [Pytorch-Lightning](https://pytorch-lightning.readthedocs.io/en/latest/) with a configuration scheme based on [Hydra](https://hydra.cc/docs/intro/).